 Respect from current members of the locker room

 Kenta is not just a spectacular worker, but he carries tremendous respect from some of WWE’s biggest names.
 C.M.
 Punk’s GTS and Daniel Bryan’s Busaiku knee were taken directly from Kenta’s arsenal.
-Both have praised him as an influencing figure on their careers.
+Both have praised him as an influencing figure on their styles.

 In addition to his work in Japan, Kenta made several appearances in ROH from 2005-2009, a period where he worked extensively with future WWE stars Bryan, Seth Rollins and Cesaro.
 There is a great feature up on WWE.com where all three share their thoughts on Kenta